TechNejad/ReaLLM/README.md

 Read the full paper: [Project Description.pdf](Assets/ReaLLM_Paper.pdf)

+## Limitations

+  This is a **demonstration prototype** for research purposes:
+  - Not empirically validated through user studies
+  - Designed for demonstration, not production deployment

 ## Technology

 Built with vanilla JavaScript and the Groq API.
 The entire interface runs as a single-page application.